initc3/HoneyBadgerSwap/ratel/rock-paper-scissors.md

 ```
 python3 -m ratel.src.python.rockPaperScissors.interact
 ```
-`ratel/src/python/rockPaperScissors/interact.py` shows how a client would interact with the rock-paper-scissors application.
+`ratel/src/python/rockPaperScissors/interact.py` shows how clients would interact with the rock-paper-scissors application.
+In this Python program, we show all 9 possible scenarios of the RockPaperScissors game.
+You can search for "!!!! winner" in the terminal to see the result of each game.